Crispin Mckenzie BSc. (Hons) (BCouns) MSc. (MPsych)

 I offer psychological therapy for personal development and a wide range of emotional and behavioural difficulties.

 You may be looking for a counsellor because you're experiencing difficulty in your life or you know someone who is and you'd like to talk to a trained professional who can help.

-At times many of us can experience personal difficulty in our lives.
-Sometimes, this may be because we feel unable to cope with a relational issue, or we may feel depressed, anxious, stressed and frustrated, or simply face some difficulty we cannot see our way out of.
+At times many of us can experience difficulty in our lives.
+Sometimes, this may be because we feel unable to cope with a relational issue, or we may feel depressed, anxious, stressed and frustrated, or simply face some difficulty we can't see our way out of.

 My primary aim as a therapist is to work towards identifying, understanding and resolving the underlying cause of your difficulties in a practical, realistic and achievable way, so you can live your life in a way that is satisfying for you.

-While specialising in the treatment of depression,anxiety and related psychological problems, I have experience helping people overcome and resolve a wide range of difficulties, such as drug and alcohol dependancy, self harm, grief and relational issues as well as offering counselling support to those affected by cancer.
+While specialising in the treatment of generalised anxiety, I have experience helping people overcome and resolve a wide range of difficulties, such as drug and alcohol dependency, self-harm, grief, trauma and relational issues.

 Training, qualifications & experience